-Not always an obvious addition to an architecture portfolio, but a table of contents is vital in providing not only quick navigation and reference, but also in presenting professionalism. …as should your cover letter and resume!
+Not always an obvious addition to a portfolio, but an architecture portfolio table of contents is vital in providing not only quick navigation and reference, but also in presenting professionalism. …as should your cover letter and resume!

 As especially when interviewing and presenting your work at a professional level for an employment position, if your table of contents is missing, it will certainly count against you and your presentation.